 - Archives of directories, census records and area maps

-Founded by Annie (Blois) Smith, the museum is housed in what was the old St. John Anglican Church building.
-The church was built in 1861 on what is now Lake Thomas Drive, and was moved to its present site in 1893 by horse and wagon.
-The museum moved into the church building when it was sold in 1991 to what is now the Waverley Ratepayers Association.
+Founded by Annie (Blois) Smith, the museum is housed in what was the old St. John the Baptist Anglican Church building.
+The church was built in 1861 on what is now Lake Thomas Drive.
+It was moved to its present site in 1893 by horse and wagon.
+The museum moved into the church building when it was sold in 1991 to the Waverley Ratepayers Association.
 Before moving into the church building in Waverley, the museum was situated in a house called the Smith House on the corner of Cobequid Road and Rocky Lake Drive.

 2463 Rocky Lake Drive, Waverley, NS